gut-puncture/Semantic-Gravity-RP/execution-plan.md

 5.10 Update `src/dataset_pipeline.py` to orchestrate:
 - candidate generation -> validation -> P0 scoring -> gating -> bin balancing
 - export all files from 5.9
-- DeepSeek fallback is allowed for any category when a primary source yields fewer than 1,000 candidates
+- GPT-5.2 (`gpt-5.2-2025-12-11`, reasoning.effort `none`) batch fallback is allowed for any category when a primary source yields fewer than 1,000 candidates
-- If fallback still yields fewer than 1,000, increase `CONFIG['dataset']['fallback_max_extra_batches']` and rerun Stage 1
+- If fallback still yields fewer than the target pool, proceed with the shortfall and log it (no regeneration)
-- If reasoner acceptance yields fewer than 500 prompts in any category, rerun Stage 1 to append new candidates/validations until the accepted pool reaches 500
+- If validator acceptance yields fewer than 500 prompts in any category, proceed with the accepted pool and log the shortfall (no regeneration)

 ## 6. Pressure probe and gating (module 5)